willianzhao/omnitureanalysis/README.md

 ### Orders by Local Time

 Using the open source geography lookup solution, convert the UTC order time to its local timezone and analyze the user purchase pattern.

+## License
+This software is issued under the Apache 2 license.